clodbe0/MDEF22/docs/temr1/02-Bio&Agri Zero.md

 *“If the social harmony gets disrupted, it can cause colony collapse, meaning complete dysfunction of the hive.”* Christopher Mayack says.

-And what is this pheromone?
+What is this pheromone?
 Bees release it when they sting, when they're killed, to take care of other individuals, but they use it also to mark flowers after they removed the nectar.
 It is basically a call to action used for collective decision making and rapid communication in the community.
 And it can work in a repelling or attracting way.

-Another cause of stress is the intense foraging:
+Another cause of stress is the **intense foraging**.
+Honey bees develop and change many jobs during their working like: they start brood nursing, cleaning and food storing, then they might get a promotion to be a guardian of the hive entrance against intruders and predators.
+But the major event is when they have to work in foraging for food sources.
+This big jump to foraging corresponds to hormonal and physiology changes, and that’s because foraging requires a lot: it is the activity that exposes bees to most stressful situation, that requires the biggest amount of energies and exposes the insect to new environments.
+*”Octopamine is two to four times more abundant in brains of forager than those of nurse bees”*.
+Octopamine is a neurotransmitter that basically works as prompter of dynamic actions to the organism and help honey bees to deal with the stress of foraging.

+**And what are the consequences of stressed honey bees?**

+Colony collapse disorder (CCD) is the answer.
-**And what does stress have to do with the colony collapse disorder?** This syndrome has been affecting bees increasingly over the past 15 years and is *"the result of an accumulation of stressors chronically weakening honey bee colonies"*.
+This syndrome has been affecting honey bees increasingly over the past 15 years and is *"the result of an accumulation of stressors chronically weakening honey bee colonies"*.
+This phenomenon happen when the working bees disappear and leave the queen and some nurse bees alone in the hive.
+The Colony Collapse Disorder in a very complex syndrome with many causes, but stress is one of them.
 The stressors that are causing an increase in honey bee colony failure rates are multiples: diseases, parasites, pesticides and poor nutrition for instance.
+But we don’t have just direct threats that are causing this issue, but also the so called “sublethal stressors” which don’t directly kill bees, but harm them or make them change behavior.
+In other words: fumes and pesticides disturb chemical communication in honey bees’s brains.
+This means just one thing: empty hives.
+Other reasons are related to the CCD as poor nutrition, pathogens, parasites and pests and many actions are being taken into consideration in order to protect honey bees and pollinators (wild bees too are in danger and very important for the environment.)
+The best thing that the public can take is not to use pesticides randomly and help them out by planting pollinator friendly plants as foxglove, bee balm, red clover and other plants!

 **SITOGRAPHY**